collective-soundworks/soundworks/README.md

 ![high-level-architecture](./resources/high-level-architecture.jpeg)

-The core of the framework is very minimal and doing the basic initialisation stuff:
+The core of the framework is very minimal and dedicated at doing the following:
-  - creating http(s) server
+  - Http(s) server and basic routing
-  - opening sockets
+  - WebSockets initialization
-  - handling initialization
+  - Processes initialization
+  - Distributed state management

 `soundworks` can be extended with services to reuse common logic such as audio file loading, clock synchronisation, etc. Each service leaves in a separate repo for better modularity and simplify version management.